 At a press conference today Sabres’ owner Terry Pegula announced that GM Darcy Regier’s contract had been extended.
-No details were given.service
+No details were given.participate

 Posts Tagged ‘regier’

 Sabres Draft Preview

 (Choices are made with the scenario the Sabres don’t trade any of their picks).

 1.12 – Zemgus Girgensons – Center / Dubuque Fighting Saints – USHL / 6.2 – 200

 With the expectation that Radek Faksa will be taken prior to the 12th selection, perhaps by the Capitals at 11, the Sabres still need to find a sizable center to add to the system.
 Girgensons falls in place as a draftee who should be taken in the 12-17 range.
 Strong, good skater, reads the ice very well with good offensive abilities and a willingness to fight through traffic make Zemgus an attractive addition to the Sabres.
 Saw more of his film and he showed a very good work ethic and strong forechecking, and is a pretty good skater, with a good motor for a big player.
 He’s a “team first” player with a good attitude, no pretensions.
 Girgensons is headed to the University of Vermont in the fall… a program doing its best to rebound from a poor 2011-12 campaign.

 1.21 – Brendan Gaunce – Center / Belleville Bulls – OHL / 6.2 – 215